ExpertSupport/doc-workflow/angular-workflow.md

 1. `git commit -m "docs(aio): your-commit-message"
 This commits all of your changes in the current local branch.
 1. `git push`
 This pushes your changes to the corresponding branch at GitHub.
-If you have not yet created that corresponding branch, you might need to do `git push -upstream ...` The error message will contain the exact syntax for the command just as you should enter it.
+If that branch doesn't exist up on GitHub yet, you need to do `git push --set-upstream origin name-of-your-branch`.
+The error message will contain the exact syntax for the command just as you should enter it.

-**Note: KW's story about Squashing goes here somewhere.**
+### Step 3.6 - Squashing

 ## Section 4 - Daily Shut down